joeykim1108/Non-invasive-Anemia-Classification-with-Functional-Regression-Model-/README.md

 ## Author & Acknowledgments

 *   **Author:** [Jospeh Kim]
 *   This work was completed as part of a Master of Science thesis at Yonsei University.
-I would like to thank my advisors and the staff at Emory University Hospital for their invaluable support.
+I would like to thank my advisors at Yonsei University and the staff at Emory University Hospital for their invaluable support.